AR-Student824/devneo/README.md

-# Godev
+# Devneo
-Social platform for developers across the world.
-Share code snippets, new projects, ideas, job offers and more!
+Share and find code snippets, projects and ideas, all in one place.